 You’ll be glad to know there are plenty of sugars and natural sweeteners that can last indefinitely in your food storage, such as raw honey.
 You must store these ingredients with care.
 For example, raw honey can be spoiled if it is exposed to water, so it needs to be in a moisture-proof container.

-Another great alternative is white, brown, powdered, or cane sugar, which can also be stored indefinitely when hermetically sealed.
+Another great alternative is white sugar, brown sugar, powdered, or cane sugar, which can also be stored indefinitely when hermetically sealed.

 Pure maple syrup is a popular choice among survivalists.
 Maple syrup can add a lot to recipes, such as candied bacon, but you will need to make sure the brand you are buying is 100% pure maple syrup.